sayeedul-islam-bd/netcourier-recon-old/README.md

 A. HOW TO BUILD AND INSTALL
 ---------------------------
-1. Requirements:
+- Requirements:
-  	a.
-Java Development Kit (Java SE 8)
+  	- Java Development Kit (Java SE 8)
-  	b.
-Apache Maven (3.x)
+  	- Apache Maven (3.x)
-  	c.
-Apache Tomcat (7.x)
+  	- Apache Tomcat (7.x)
-  	d.
-Git client
+  	- Git client